-What can be more fun than bunch of co-workers taking, practically a half-day, off regular routine trying to build something new.
-The possibilities seem endless and so is fear in the eyes of project managers.
+What can be more fun than a bunch of co-workers taking practically a half-day out from the regular routine to try to build something new.
+The possibilities seem endless and so is the fear in the eyes of project managers.
 We all know what we're afraid of ... this ->

-This is a actually a foam core board to which we attached pretty much every feature we had available on the menu.
-This is something we hope your intranet doesn't look like and every time I run a workshop i do also hope that's not what will end up on a customer's site.
+This is actually a foam core board to which we attached pretty much every intranet feature we had available on the menu.
+This is something we hope your intranet doesn't look like and every time I run a workshop I do also hope that's not what will end up on a customer's site.

 Many workshops start with a blank sheet of paper but then very quickly it gets to this question: "well, how difficult is this?" or "can we swap this for that?".

-My favorite method is to estimate each feature way in advance before coming to the workshop.
-This doesn't have to be anything complicated, just a standard Small/Medium/Largeis adequate to facilitate the discussion.
+My favorite method is to briefly estimate the time and resource effort required for each feature in advance of the workshop.
+This doesn't have to be anything complicated, just a standard Small/Medium/Large is adequate to facilitate the discussion.

 In here you can see I've color coded the back side of the component so I know how "heavy" it is.
 Another thing you can do if you get a lot of those "how difficult is this?" questions is to tell you participants about the code on each component so they are aware whether they can trade one component for another.

 It sounds like a game, but it works - people like to be in the know and feel engaged.
-Plus it's better than you going to developers each time you finish a workshop just to find out whether you're within you budget.
+Plus it's much better than going to the intranet developers each time you finish a workshop to find out it’s not within budget.

-This simple enough approach will get you results and your workshop participants will feel like they have not only designed the system but also know the complexity of the build.
-Try it next time!
+This simple enough approach will get you the best results for your intranet scope and your workshop participants will feel like they have not only designed the system but also gain an understanding around the complexity required to build it.